A New Definition of Horndeski Theory and the Possibility of Multiple Scalar Field Extensions: Application of the New Definition of Horndeski Theory to Multiple Fields

 In this subsection, we confirm that the Allys-Akama-Kobayashi terms and the non-trivial effect of multiple scalar fields naturally appear in the multiple-scalar-field extension of Horndeski theory defined here.

 Next, we discuss the possibility of easily extending the new definition of the Horndeski theory to multiple fields as a concrete application.
 For simplicity, we consider the case of two scalar fields for which the equations of motion have already been obtained \cite{Ohashi:2015fma}.
 We define the bi-Horndeski theory in the same way as the Horndeski theory \cite{Katayama:2026aaa}.
-When extending the single-field definition adopted here to multiple fields, the elements requiring extension are the disformal transformation and the minimal Horndeski.
+When extending the single-field definition adopted here to multiple fields, the elements requiring extension are the disformal transformation, the minimal Horndeski theory, and the arguments of the coefficient functions in the third condition.
 For the former, we define it as